stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/01-beginning-ios-portal-development/04-install-screens-mobile-sdk-ios.markdown

 [CocoaPods](https://cocoapods.org/)
 to install Liferay Screens.
 [Click here](https://guides.cocoapods.org/using/getting-started.html)
 for instructions on installing CocoaPods.
-After installing CocoaPods, use these steps to install Screens:
+After installing it, use these steps to install Screens:

 1. In your project's root folder, create a file named `Podfile` that contains the following: